ddev/ddev.com/src/content/blog/why-use-ddev-local-instead-of-rolling-your-own-docker-based-local-dev-solution.md

 - [Open-source project](https://github.com/ddev/ddev) with no vendor lock-in.
 - Has already undergone more than 6 years of development, adding requested features and collaborating with community contributors.
 [Sponsor DDEV on GitHub!](https://github.com/sponsors/ddev)
-- Explicit support for [many CMS types](https://ddev.readthedocs.io/en/stable/users/cli-usage/#quickstart-guides), including Drupal, Backdrop, TYPO3, Magento, Laravel, WordPress, Shopware and generic PHP or non-PHP projects.
-DDEV will set up beginning settings files for you so you’re set up in moments, but you can [turn feature that off](https://ddev.com/ddev-local/controlling-cms-settings-files-in-ddev-local/) when you don’t need it.
+- Explicit support for [many CMS types](https://ddev.readthedocs.io/en/stable/users/cli-usage/#quickstart-guides), including Drupal, Backdrop, TYPO3, Magento, Laravel, WordPress, Shopware and generic PHP, HTML, Javascript, and Python projects.
+DDEV will set up basic settings files for you so you’re set up in moments, but you can [turn feature that off](https://ddev.com/ddev-local/controlling-cms-settings-files-in-ddev-local/) when you don’t need it.
-- Support for nearly all versions of both MySQL and MariaDB.
+- Support for nearly all versions of both MySQL, MariaDB, and PostgreSQL.
-- Support for macOS, Windows, WSL2, Linux, both AMD64 and ARM64 architectures, great for diverse teams.
+- Native support for macOS (Apple Silicon and Intel), Windows, WSL2, Linux, both AMD64 and ARM64 architectures, great for diverse teams.
 - Out-of-the-box support for both Nginx and Apache and PHP 5.6-8.2.
 - Trusted HTTPS for every project.
 - Import, export, and snapshot databases.